1. Evaluation of a Programme titled, “Engaging Pharmacists in the TB Control Programme” being undertaken by REACH

-2. Evaluation of the six Delivering HOPE India NGO partners program of BMSF.
+2. Evaluation of the six Delivering HOPE India NGO partners programme of BMSF.

 NGO partners supported by Bristol-Myers Squibb Foundation have been engaged in several activities as part of their mandate to rid the country of Hepatitis Some of these programmes have specifically targeted high risk groups like sanitation workers, doctors and nurses, staff working at blood banks, sex workers, injection drug users etc. Others have focussed on communities, schools and colleges, pregnant women and children.
 Samarth is undertaking an external evaluation of the Hepatitis programmes of 6 such NGO partners, namely, MAMTA-New Delhi, United Way-Mumbai, AmeriCares-Mumbai, HOPE-Lucknow, AIIDR-Ahmedabad and the Liver Foundation of West Bengal.

 A collaborative study between Sneha India, the Voluntary Health Services (VHS), ADRA India and Samarth was carried out to understand suicidal behavior and depression among Sri Lankan Tamil refugees living in refugee camps in Tamil Nadu state.
-There are a total of 111 camps all around Tamil Nadu with a total refugee population of 67,165.
-The Q branch which regularly monitors these camps had estimated that suicide and suicide attempts were high in these areas.
-Consequently, the department of rehabilitation at the state and the Q branch requested the NGOs which provided support to these refugees to plan for interventions to reduce suicidal behavior among the Sri Lankan refugees.
-This study aimed to test the effectiveness of Brief Intervention and Contact (BIC), as an intervention strategy to reduce/prevent suicidal behavior among the refugees residing in these camps.
-The BIC entailed identifying community volunteers who would then be empowered with skill sets to deliver pycho- social support to depressed and suicidal individuals which would be expected to reduce their distress and thereby their suicidal thoughts and tendencies.
-A team consisting of 10 research assistants were recruited by ADRA India an NGO working with these refugees.
-Members from Samarth carried out a two day training programme during the month of September 2014.
-They were given an orientation to the study objectives and methodology and were trained to administer the quantitative questionnaire.
-The team then carried out a household survey in the selected intervention and control camps to identify depressed and suicidal individuals.
-Consenting adults who scored 16 or more on the CESD-R (Centers for Epidemiological Studies-Depression Revised) in the intervention sites were asked to participate in the BIC programme wherein the community volunteers met with them once in two weeks and provided psycho social support.
-In the control site the participants were only given some basic information about where they could go to seek mental health care.
-Before commencement of the survey, the Samarth team visited the intervention and control sites and carried out focus groups discussions, one each with men and women in both intervention and control sites to understand the perceptions of Sri Lankan refugees about suicidal behavior in their camps and their attitude towards the community volunteers intervention.
-These FGDs were repeated following conclusion of the intervention, 15 months later in October 2015.
-Upon conclusion of the intervention the quantitative data were entered, cleaned and analysed.
-The study has been concluded and paper writing is underway.
+This study aimed to test the effectiveness of Contact and Safety Planning (CASP), as an intervention strategy to reduce/prevent suicidal behavior among the refugees residing in these camps.
+The CASP intervention involved using community volunteers empowered with skill sets to deliver pycho- social support to depressed and suicidal individuals to reduce their distress and thereby their suicidal thoughts and tendencies.
+A household survey in the selected intervention and control camps was first carried out to identify depressed and suicidal individuals.
+Consenting adults who scored 16 or more on the CESD-R (Centers for Epidemiological Studies-Depression Revised) in the intervention sites were asked to participate in the CASP programme wherein community volunteers met with them once in two weeks and provided psycho social support.
+In the control site participants were given some basic information about where they could go to seek mental health care.
+Focus groups discussions were also carried out in both intervention and control sites before and after the intervention to understand perceptions of Sri Lankan refugees about suicidal behavior in their camps and their attitude towards the CASP intervention.
+In total, 639 refugees from intervention and 664 from control camps participated.
+Of the 288 high-risk refugees in intervention camp, 139 completed the intervention.
+In the control camp, 187 were categorised as high risk.
+Prevalence of suicide attempts was 6.1%.
+Following intervention, differences between sites in changes in combined suicide (attempted suicides and suicides) rates per 100,000 per year were 519 (95% confidence interval (CI): 136–902; p < .01).
+This paper has been published in the IJSP.

 This study broadly sought to understand the family planning and contraceptive services provided and accessed by HIV positive pregnant and lactating women in select districts in the state of Tamil Nadu with a view to understanding potential barriers to accessing such services.
 The study also documented the capacities of health care providers under the RCH and HIV programmes to provide effective linkages and access to family planning services for mothers and couples living with HIV.
 The long-term aim of the study was to guide policy recommendations for implementation and operationalization of integrated services for RCH and HIV.